md-Gafrujama/Todo-app/README.md

-Todo App
+TodoList Application
-Welcome to the Todo App, a simple and intuitive task management application built with HTML, CSS, and JavaScript.
+Welcome to the TodoList Application, a comprehensive task management tool designed to help you stay organized and efficient.
+Built with HTML, CSS, and JavaScript, this application offers a user-friendly interface and robust features to streamline your task management process.

 Table of Contents
 Features